 - Promote peace and understanding among all

 Our mission is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the art of storytelling.

 We envision a world where human connectedness is sought and celebrated by lifting up cultural and individual identity and voice, resulting in a deeper understanding and appreciation of ourselves, others, and the world around us.

 We value THE HEALING POWER OF STORY to create a more vibrant interconnected and peaceful world.
-The heart-to-heart process of storytelling and story listening to foster an appreciation for human experience and build community
+The heart-to-heart process of storytelling and story listening fosters an appreciation for human experience and builds community.